-When your dog or cat is diagnosed with cancer, you’ll notice gradual changes in their appetite, energy, weight, and overall demeanor.
-It can be difficult, but you want them to be comfortable for as long as possible, and this means taking steps to improve their quality of life.
-Naturopathy should be the next stage of their cancer journey.
+When your dog or cat is diagnosed with cancer, you’ll notice gradual changes in their appetite, energy, weight, and demeanor.
+To maintain their comfort for as long as possible, you can take steps to improve their quality of life.
+Naturopathy should be the next stage of their care.

 Strengthening the immune system is the first line of defense against cancer and other types of diseases.
-This is where naturopathy can play a vital role.
-Natural therapy consists of nutritious food, essential oils, and “non-invasive” means of healing.
+This is where natural cancer support for dogs and cats can play a vital role.
+This approach consists of nutritious food, essential oils, and “non-invasive” means of healing.
 It’s holistic therapy, which focuses on supporting the whole body and not the symptoms alone.

-Naturopathy for pet cancer describes some of the most powerful nutrients that are safe for ailing cats and dogs.
-From coconut oil and turmeric to vitamin C, this guide will introduce you to several ingredients to slow the progression of cancer, improve energy levels, and ease pain.
+My page on naturopathy for pet cancer breaks down some of the most powerful nutrients that are safe for ailing cats and dogs.
+From coconut oil and turmeric to vitamin C, this guide will introduce you to several ingredients to slow the progression of cancer, improve energy, and ease pain.
+The added benefit is that these products are cost-effective, and you can find most of them at your local health store.
+I share my old girl Sasha’s experiences with these remedies (recommended by a holistic veterinarian), and wish to give you some hope for your pet’s cancer journey.

 - Peppermint